 Use this map to find all places mentioned in the article below.

-For a deeply immersive experience into everyday Budapest life, I highly recommend the Bosnyák Square Market.
-From Ferenciek tere in downtown, you can take buses #7, #8, #110, #112, or #133E, and within less than 20 minutes, you will be within the confines of this decor-deprived bustling neighborhood market hall, which couldn't be more different from the pristine Great Market Hall in the city center.
-Here, you won't need to worry about being pushed aside by fellow tourists, price points will make you double-check your currency conversion rate (yes, things are cheap!), and butchers will give you the time of the day.
-Pick up some seasonal fruits, vegetables, or paprika-laced salami.
-Note that the independent farmers are in the rear of the space.
+Take one of the many buses from downtown, and in 20 minutes you'll be within the confines of this decor-deprived, lively space, which couldn't be more different from the pristine Great Market Hall in the city center.
+Here, you won't need to worry about being pushed aside by fellow tourists, the price points will make you double-check your currency conversion rate, and vendors will give you the time of day.
+Pick up some seasonal fruits, vegetables, or paprika-laced salami along the way.
+Note that the independent farmers are in the back of the space.